 Melting ice is an awesome way to incorporate all of your everyday fine motor tools!

 Not only is this activity awesome for testing out different fine motor tools, it is a super simple science lesson too!
 How does ice melt?
 What does ice feel like it?
 What does it look like?

 ice tower filled with treasures for our treasure hunt (see below on how to make one very easily)!

 bin to hold it all in so you contain the water!

-Take an empty milk cartons and cut off top so you have an open box.
-Add a couple inches of water and a few treasures.
+Take an empty milk carton and cut off the top so you have an open box.
+Add a couple of inches of water and a few treasures.
 Freeze completely and repeat the process until you reach the top.
 This allows for an even distribution of treasures!
 The picture below is from our junk drawer ice tower!

 ICY TREASURE HUNT FINE MOTOR PLAY

 Get your fine motor tools ready and go on a treasure hunt!
 For our treasure hunt, I froze pirate coins, fake jewels, trinkets, and a necklace.
 In the center, I froze a very large “diamond” that we picked up at the dollar store.

 Eye droppers are fun!
 He likes to use them to make holes in the ice!
 Great for working the fingers!